Elardo-6969/camia_ElardoMatunog/README.md

 ## Project Title: Easy Expense Tracker for scholars

-## Project Descrption: This is a paired project about a budget and fund checker for a grade in Computer Science II
+## Project Description: This is a paired project about a budget and fund checker for a grade in Computer Science II

 ## Features:
 - Fund management